red/web-redlake/content/en/careers/job-1.md

 ---
-title: First job ever
+title: Low-level System Developer
-date: 2018-07-01T20:01:17-05:00
+date: 2018-10-27T01:01:17.000Z
-description: |-
+description: >-
-  Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Similique, mollitia repudiandae voluptate repellat, culpa nisi expedita numquam recusandae veniam autem accusamus, impedit ipsa illo natus voluptates alias, ab consequatur sequi!
+  If you know OS level coding, are familiar with multiple operating systems, and like the level of C, that's what we're talking about.
+You won't be using C, but a language that lives at the same level, while being more modern, and part of a full-stack (metal to meta) toolchain.
 ---
 ## About Us

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Similique, mollitia repudiandae voluptate repellat, culpa nisi expedita numquam recusandae veniam autem accusamus, impedit ipsa illo natus voluptates alias, ab consequatur sequi! [linky link](https://rebol.com)
+See the main Careers entry to get a sense of who we are.

 ## About the Role

-Consectetur adipisicing elit.
-Similique, mollitia repudiandae voluptate repellat, culpa nisi expedita numquam recusandae veniam autem accusamus, impedit ipsa illo natus voluptates alias.

-Consectetur adipisicing elit.
-Similique, mollitia repudiandae voluptate repellat, culpa nisi expedita numquam recusandae veniam autem accusamus, impedit ipsa illo natus voluptates alias.
+Redlake uses the Red and Red/System languages for most of our work.
+This position requires knowledge of C level coding, and experience working at that level on multiple operating systems.

+You'll work with a small team creating a self-hosted, cross-platform, cross-compiling toolchain.
+We don't emit C, or ASM, we emit machine code.
+LLVM and WASM are future targets.

+We have a partial GTK implementation, and core Android GUI, which need to come up to speed and match our Windows and MacOS GUIs.
+There are also low level algorithms to be ported to Red/System from C/C++, and new features to add on I/O, concurrency, and more.
+We specialize in our tools, but generalize in our tasks.

 ### Requirements

-* 1+ years experience or 4-year degree in Computer Science or related field
+* 4+ years experience or 4-year degree in Computer Science or related field
 * Execution-focused.
 You love working on defined projects and you get stuff DONE.
 * Ability to work across our stack (just Red!)
-* Additional experience using Git, JavaScript, and SQL databases a plus
+* Additional experience using Git, JavaScript, and other tools a plus
 * Experience writing unit and integration tests
 * Great communication skills
 * Passion for creating simple, intuitive applications for customers worldwide
 * Can-do attitude with a good sense of humor
+* Ability to work autonomously.
+Expect support, but not a babysitter.

 ## We Offer

-Competitive salary, profit-sharing, medical/dental/vision, health savings account, subsidized transit, 401(k) with matching, very good coffee, chocolate.
+Lean startup salary, coffee subsidy, the chance to change the world.
 We’re a tight-knit group and have a lot of fun!

 ## What's Next